 What is DNS

-DNS (Domain Name System) is one of the infrastructures of the internet.
+DNS (Domain Name System) is one of the fundamental infrastructures of the Internet.
 This article introduces the basic concepts and working principles of DNS.

-Essentially, the DNS service is like a Xinhua dictionary.
-By querying the dictionary, we can find the IP address corresponding to a domain name.
+In essence, DNS service is like a Xinhua Dictionary; by consulting the dictionary, we can find the IP address corresponding to a domain name.

-DNS (Domain Name System) is one of the infrastructures of the internet, like a Xinhua dictionary, responsible for converting human-readable domain names into computer-understandable IP addresses.
+DNS (Domain Name System) is one of the fundamental infrastructures of the Internet.
+Like a Xinhua Dictionary, it is responsible for translating human-readable domain names into IP addresses that computers can understand.

 How DNS Works